ttt3pu/animation-frame-event-listener/README.md

 # animation-frame-event-listener

-Methods for reduce load on scroll/resize eventListener.
+Util for better performance on scroll/resize eventListener.

 ## usage